john-breton/COMP3005/README.md

 Created for the COMP 3005 course at Carleton University.
 Winter 2020.

 ## Possible TODOs
-- ToolTipText on report screen
+- Create SQL documents with appropriate comments
-- Polish the report
+- Finish the report and submit

 ## Current Database Schema
 <p style="text-align:right">